DomoApps/domo-phoenix/domoapp-starter/README.md

 npm run build
 npm run deploy
 ```
-You can now build your App as Card to any page in Domo!
+You can now add your Custom App as Card to any page in Domo!